iqlusioninc/veriform/spec/draft-veriform-spec.md

 It supports five scalar types:

+- Booleans
+- Integers (unsigned/signed)
+- Binary Data
 - Unicode Strings (always encoded as UTF-8)
-- Binary Data
-- Integers (signed/unsigned)
-- Timestamps
-- Booleans

 It supports two non-scalar types:

-- Objects
+- Objects (a.k.a. "messages")
 - Sequences

+It also supports a small number of "built-in types" (ala Protobufs' "well-known types) which are constructed from the types above:

+- Timestamps (TAI64)
+- UUIDs

 ## Conventions Used in This Document